2023 Summer Tibetan Study Program

-A Partnership Program of The Tibet Fund & Th0e Institute of Buddhist Dialectics at the College for Higher Tibetan Studies, Sarah
+A Partnership Program of the Tibet Fund & The College for Higher Tibetan Studies, Sarah

 Eligibility Requirements: Any Tibetan student above 17 years of age and living abroad is qualified to apply for this course.
 The course instruction will be bilingual; English and Tibetan.
 This program is not suitable for a student below 17 years of age, parents are strongly recommended not to send your kids if they are below 17 years of age.

 Cost of the Program: Each student is required to pay highly discounted fee of US$525 for the program, which includes a decent accommodation, food and tuition fees.
 All other cost associated in getting to the college has to be borne by the applicant, which includes international airfares and domestic travels from Delhi to Dharamsala.
 Please note the payment should be made in favor of “The Tibet Fund” with a note IBD-TTF Summer Program.

 1) Double room: Two students share a room furnished with A.C. & attached bathroom and Wi-Fi connectivity from the college library.

 2) Food in the common kitchen: Except for 2 lunches all the meals are served in a separate cafeteria exclusively for the visiting students.

 3) Tuition and field trips: A trip to Tsuglagkhang, Mcleodganj on 6th July, H.H. the Birthday Celebration, Norbulingka Institute, the center for the preservation of Tibetan culture, Tibetan Institute of Performing Arts (TIPA), Central Tibetan Administration at Gangchen Kyishong will be a part of the program.

 Program Fee Refund Policy:

 Once the application is submitted, the Tibet Fund will adhere to the following refund policy:

 - Application withdrawn before deadline of May 31, 2023, we will give you full refund.